-- By the end of April, the Thesis Committee chair will submit a short letter of intent to the Department Chair, including the name and major of the student, the name of the Thesis Committee chair, the topic and a short description of the project.
-The Department Chair will in turn forward the approved letter of intent to the chair of the Curriculum Committee.
+- By the end of April, the student will submit a short letter of intent to the Department Chair, including the name of the instructor (Thesis Committee Chair), the topic and a short description of the project.
+The Department Chair will notify the Curriculum Committee by its final meeting of the academic year prior to the start of the course.

-- In September, before the end of the drop/add period for the fall semester, the Chair of the Thesis Committee will answer a confirmation request from the Curriculum Committee chair verifying that the student intends to remain in the course.
+- In September, before the end of the drop/add period for the fall semester, the Chair of the Thesis Committee will verify that the student intends to remain in the course.

-- By October at Midterm (or at any point prior to this time if preferred by the Thesis Committee chair), the student will submit a complete proposal to all Thesis Committee members, and the Thesis Committee chair will assign a midterm grade of H/P/U. The Curriculum Committee chair will also request a confirmation of participation from all committee members at this time.
+- By October at midterm (or at any point prior to this time if preferred by the Thesis Committee Chair), the student will submit a complete proposal to all Thesis Committee members, and the Thesis Committee chair will assign a midterm grade of H/P/U.

 - In December, the Thesis Committee chair will assign a semester grade of H/P/U for the fall semester coursework.

 - An Honors Course may be undertaken only in the senior year and will carry six hours of credit over two semesters.
 Final grade options are H, P, U, WS, and WU.
-No partial credit may be given.
 The Honors Course may count toward major requirements with the approval of the major adviser.
 When successfully completed, the course will be identified on the student’s transcript as an Honors Course.

 - A student may be removed from an Honors Course at any time if in the judgment of the instructor and the major adviser the student’s work is not of sufficient merit to justify continuation.